ForwardFeed/MyBashUtils/DNSRestrictionsBypass/ReadMe.md

 ### Why ?

-Because some retards in my governement seems to find it funny to block access to some websites by restricting my ISP forcefully provided DNS.
+Because some retards in my governement seems to find it funny to block access to some websites by restricting my DNS forcefully provided by ISP.
 So i made my own Domain Name Table in a way.